 The answers petered out.

 Conspicuously absent was any sense of empathy with Jesus Himself—any hint that these well-intentioned people were putting themselves in His shoes (or, in the more expressive Spanish idiom, in His skin).
-There was no apparent interest in whether these sacrifices this gave Him any pleasure or consolation.
+There was no apparent interest in whether these sacrifices gave Him any pleasure or consolation.

 Fr.
 Michel continues: